Templates and Pagination

 Our Demo Template

-In Joomla 3, the template that we use on our demonstration sites makes the pagination buttons look like this:
+In Joomla 3, our demo template uses a custom pagination.php file to make the pagination buttons look like this:

-In Joomla 4, it makes the pagination buttons look like this:
+In Joomla 4 and 5, it uses CSS to make the pagination buttons look like this:

 You can download our demo template below and copy its pagination support into your own template: